-Our Training Seminars offer real-life case studies, problems encountered and solutions applied, and extensive coverage of the basic science and business issues underlying each topic.
-Experienced Training Seminar instructors offer a mix of formal lectures,
+Cambridge Healthtech Institute Training Seminars offer real-life case studies, problems encountered and solutions applied, along with extensive coverage of the academic theory and background.
+Each Training Seminar offers a mix of formal lecture and interactive

 discussions and activities to maximize the learning experience.
 These Training Seminars are led by experienced instructors who will focus on content applicable to your current research and provide important guidance for those new to their fields.

 This training seminar describes how pharmacokinetics (PK) affects drug exposure at the intended target.
 The seminar opens with a foundation of clinical PK including the determination of key PK parameters from Cp-time data.
 Seminar materials also cover common preclinical ADME assays that allow estimation of a compound’s human PK properties.
 The materials bridge the idea of a compound’s PK and its observed pharmacodynamic effects (PD) through coverage of PK/PD modeling.
 Various drug modalities (e.g., small molecules, antibodies, and peptides) illustrate the concepts of the seminar.

 INSTRUCTOR BIOGRAPHY:Erland Stevens, PhD, James G. Martin Professor of Chemistry, Davidson College